netsec-ethz/scion-coord/README.md

 `govendor sync`

-#### Custon configuration
+#### Custom configuration

 Copy the default configuration file using
 `cp conf/development.conf.default conf/development.conf`
 and adjust the settings to fit your setup.
 Make sure that you set email.pm_server_token, email.pm_account_token, captcha.site_key, and captcha.secret_key as described below.

 ##### Postmark

-SCION Coordination service uses [Postmark](https://postmarkapp.com/ "Postmark") to send emails.
+SCIONLab Coordination service uses [Postmark](https://postmarkapp.com/ "Postmark") to send emails.
 You will need an account token and a server token which are obtained by signing up to their service.
 Set the corresponding fields in the configuration file accordingly.

 ##### Captcha